tarao/bundle-el/README.md

   :website "http://d.hatena.ne.jp/mooz/20101003/p1")
 ```

-The keyword `:type` is required if the package source is already
+The property `:type` is required if the package source is already
 defined but you don't reuse it.
 Otherwise, if the package source is
-not defined yet, you can omit `:type` keyword as long as it can be
+not defined yet, you can omit `:type` property as long as it can be
 guessed from `:url`.
 ```lisp
 (bundle! zlc :url "http://github.com/mooz/emacs-zlc.git")